Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/textures/properties/influence/blending_modes.rst

 Blend
    Blending operation to perform.
 See :term:`Color Blend Modes` for details on each blending mode.
-RGB to intensity
+RGB to Intensity
    With this option enabled, an RGB texture (affects color) is used as an intensity texture (affects a value).
 Blend Color
-   If the texture is mapped to Col, what color is blended in according to the intensity of the texture?
-Click on the swatch or set the RGB sliders.
+   If the texture is mapped to Color, what color is blended in according to the intensity of the texture?
 Negative
    The effect of the Texture is negated.
 Normally white means on, black means off, *Negative* reverses that.
 Stencil